 - LITE Leather: A thin smooth leather covered in perforation holes.
 Great for giving your shoes extra ventilation, and a favorite for runners in hot climates.
 Used for our RunAmocs and Ballerines.

 - Vegan Ultrasuede Leather: A synthetic animal-free material with a texture similar to suede.
 Used to make our vegan shoes.

 WHEN THEY FIRST ARRIVE:

 We are often asked if our shoes can be washed in a washing machine.
 While not recommended as a normal course of action, when in dire straits the Elves have been known to toss a pair of shoes in the machine and generally have had good results.
-Just don't mix them with any other item because of color bleeding, and do NOT put shoes the dryer.
-Shoes with sheepskin can take 3-4 days to air dry if fully submerged in water, but you can speed up the drying by stuffing with old newspapers and replacing the paper 2x a day.
+Just don't mix them with any other item because of color bleeding.
+Shoes with sheepskin can take 3-4 days to air dry if fully submerged in water, but you can speed up the drying by stuffing with old newspapers and replacing the paper twice a day.